top of page

 Congrats, you have made it to the audition round!
 During the audition round, the questions and prompts we ask are to understand how you might interact in court given a certain situation or what role you might take if you join our team.
 Ultimately, we are striving to find what the best position will be for you on one of our competition teams.
 We have both new applicants and returning members audition, so you will be on the same playing-field as everyone else.

-The dress-code for our audition is business casual.
-Auditions will be held on September 8th, 9th, 10th, and 11th.
+The dress-code for our audition is business professional.
+Auditions will be held on September 12th, 13th, 14th and 15th.
 The sign-up link for auditions will be sent out with the email notifying you that you have advanced to the next round.

 Round 3: Final Team Selection